 Who, what, where, when, and how.
 That’s what you’ll get from a Frommer’s travel guidebook.
-Whether its your first time away, or your first time in a new city, these thick volumes tell you quite literally everything you need to know about wherever you’re going.
+Whether it’s your first time away or your first time in a new city, these thick volumes tell you quite literally everything you need to know about wherever you’re going.
 The basic facts and history sections are simple additions that aren’t exactly necessary, but so helpful when getting acclimated to a new spot; just one little plus that makes these guides so comprehensive!
 We think they’re the best travel guide books for newbie travelers.

 These books can be quite expansive though, so after studying up in trip prep, it might be best to buy Frommer’s “day to day” series, which highlights local walks, special interest tours, and day by day itineraries, complete with map.
 Together, the guides make for a confident and savvy traveler before and during your trip.